-This publication is the result of the dedicated and collaborative efforts of the AEC Goes Green Working Group members of the AEC - Empowering Artists as Makers in Society (AEC-ARTEMIS, 2022-2025) project, funded by the Creative Europe programme of the European Commission.
-The members of the group are:
+This publication is the result of the dedicated and the collaborative efforts of the AEC Goes Green Working Group members of the AEC - Empowering Artists as Makers in Society (AEC-ARTEMIS, 2022-2025) project, funded by the Creative Europe programme of the European Commission.
+The members of the Working Group are:

-- Dušanka JELENKOVIĆ VIDOVIĆ, independent researcher, Belgrade, Serbia (WG Chair) - ❖ María SANZ, Centro Superior Música Creativa, Madrid, Spain - ❖ Marloes DE NUL, Conservatorium Maastricht, Maastricht, The Netherlands - ❖ Maria KALLEITNER-HUBER, Mozarteum University, Salzburg, Austria - ❖ Héloïse LECOMTE, Lyon National Conservatoire, Lyon, France - Ettore CAUVIN, alumnus Codarts University of the Arts, Rotterdam, The Netherlands - Ashkhen FIXOVA, AEC Office Team (WG Coordinator).
+Dušanka JELENKOVIĆ VIDOVIĆ, independent researcher, Belgrade, Serbia (WG Chair)

+Marloes DE NUL, Conservatorium Maastricht, Maastricht, The Netherlands

+Maria KALLEITNER-HUBER, Mozarteum University, Salzburg, Austria

+Héloïse LECOMTE, Lyon National Conservatoire, Lyon, France

+Ettore CAUVIN, alumnus Codarts University of the Arts, Rotterdam, The Netherlands

+Ashkhen FIXOVA, AEC Office Team (WG Coordinator)

-The AEC Goes Green Working Group (WG) members would like to express their sincere gratitude to Lamberto Coccioli, Associate Principal & Professor of Music and Technology Royal Birmingham Conservatoire Birmingham City University Birmingham, United Kingdom, for his invaluable insights and constructive feedback throughout their work and the development of these guidelines.
+The AEC Goes Green Working Group (WG) members would like to express their sincere gratitude to Lamberto Coccioli, Associate Principal & Professor of Music and Technology Royal Birmingham Conservatoire, Birmingham City University, United Kingdom, for his invaluable insights and constructive feedback throughout their work and the development of these guidelines.
 The WG further wishes to extend its appreciation to the members of the ARTEMIS Steering Committee, AEC Council and AEC Office, for their dedication, expertise, thoughtful contributions, and unwavering support throughout the working group's entire period of work.